getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

-    And there is no success init marker file for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version And the SDK doesn't disable itself
+    And there is no success init marker file for the SDK version When the SDK crashes before reaching the successful init checkpoint Then the SDK can't create a success init marker file for the SDK version And the SDK can't determine a failed init

 Scenario: SDK version inits successfully second time with previous successful init
     Given there is a launch marker file for the SDK version